niieani/freshtomato-config-compare-and-edit/README.md

 Interactive browser-based tool for inspecting, comparing, and editing FreshTomato router backups.
 Runs fully locally, in your browser, so your config files never leave your computer.
+Use it to create a new config, or even just to preview your settings and apply them manually via the Web UI.

 ## Using the Workspace